 There are multiple ways you can connect Yahoo Finance to Excel and automate the data sync.
 We have discussed each of them in detail above.
 The Python method may demand considerable technical skills and coding knowledge.
 You would also need an additional setup to run it on a schedule.
 Therefore, it may not be feasible for a non-technical person.
 The Power Query method may seem like an option here, but you may need to keep the Excel application running for real-time data updates using that.

-In conclusion, the best method to export data from Yahoo Finance to Excel is using the Coupler.io platform.
+In conclusion, the best method to export data from Yahoo Finance to Excel is using the Coupler.io data integration platform.
 It is easy, feasible, and can automate the process through scheduling.
-It can also be used to transfer data from many other data sources – for example, take a look at our article on ClickUp export to Excel to learn how you can analyse project data more efficiently.
+You can also use it to transfer data from many other data sources – for example, take a look at our article on ClickUp export to Excel to learn how you can analyse project data more efficiently.